Changing the Carrier Gas

 Separation examples for helium and nitrogen gases at different linear velocities are shown below.

 Using helium gas, the separation is virtually unchanged across the range from 20 to 47 cm/s linear velocity.
 With nitrogen gas, however, the separation deteriorates at 47 cm/s linear velocity.
 This occurs because the optimal linear velocity for separation is lower with nitrogen than with helium and the optimal linear velocity range for nitrogen is narrower than for helium.
+Also, in the case of temperature rise analysis, the linear velocity changes during temperature rise depending on the gas control mode.
+However, in the case of Shimazu GC, by using constant linear velocity control, optimum separation can be obtained using nitrogen gas.

 In an increasing number of cases, hydrogen gas is being considered as a carrier gas for use in GC analysis.
 Hydrogen (H2) gas is easier to obtain and less expensive than helium gas and offers higher separation performance for a given linear velocity.
 Therefore, if it is used safely, it can significantly reduce running costs.
 On the other hand, hydrogen is a dangerous gas that can easily explode.
 The following explains the risks, precautions, and other information about using hydrogen gas safely.